bxdoan/bxdoan/README.md

 <div align="center">

-> Simplicity is the easiest path to true beauty.
+> The future belongs to those who believe in the beauty of their dreams.

-> — Seishuu Handa —
+> — Eleanor Roosevelt —

 </div>